KushDayv/Introduction-to-python/README.md

 ### Python made easy
 Intro to python

-This is a brief intro to python
+This is will help all the new beginners who are intrested in python programming